How to recession-proof your life amid economic uncertainty

 Most health insurance covers some type of mental health assistance.
 If you don’t have health insurance, you can look for sliding-scale therapists around the country, including through FindTreatment.gov and the Anxiety and Depression Association of America directory.

 The Associated Press receives support from Charles Schwab Foundation for educational and explanatory reporting to improve financial literacy.
 The independent foundation is separate from Charles Schwab and Co.
-Inc. The AP is solely responsible for its journalism.7 Commodities ETFs to Help Build a Hedge Against Inflation
+Inc. The AP is solely responsible for its journalism.7 Dividend Stocks to Buy When Safety is Your Top Priority

 .